Can I Give My Dog Claritin?

 According to Dr. Karen L. Campbell, “Allergies affect 10 to 25 percent of dogs...”1 Furthermore, the animal may be allergic to several different things, making a diagnosis difficult.
 In additional to allergies, the following things can trigger the itch-scratch cycle:

-- Environment: tobacco smoke or house dust, for example
+- Environmental conditions like tobacco smoke or house dust.

 For example, if the dog is treated for fleas, and the symptoms disappear, the vet assumes that the fleas were the trigger for the itch-scratch cycle.
 It’s important to know why the dog is scratching to determine the proper treatment method.